njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

 > **Note:** You need to connect to TPUv2, or this notebook will **NOT** work.
 > In Google Colab, go to `runtime -> change runtime type`, then select TPUv2.
 This should already be the default when you open the link.

+Notebook Updated on 12/23/24
+* Shows how use actigraphy of variable length
+* Model adapted for both TPU (fastest) or GPU

 ### 🎓 How to: Self-Supervised Pretraining
 [Launch Notebook](https://colab.research.google.com/drive/1yLsxmd8fhQzkQLaIl5PB6T6CVyCebA-r)